See what questions

 Palatal myoclonus: Palatal myoclonus is listed as a type of (or associated with) the following medical conditions in our database:

-Palatal myoclonus is a regular, rhythmic contraction of one or both sides of the rear of the roof of the mouth, called...
+Palatal myoclonus is a regular, rhythmic contraction of one or both sides of the rear of the roof of the mouth, called the soft...
 (Source: excerpt from Myoclonus Fact Sheet: NINDS)

 Myoclonus (medical condition): Sudden involuntary muscle twitching or movement.

 Myoclonus (medical condition): Everyone has muscle twitches, such as hiccups or sleep starts, but clinical myoclonus is more severe.